Croydon/blog/content/2024/04/interaction-in-virtual-and-augmented-reality-project.md

   * Post-Questionnaire
   * Goodbye / Hardware cleaning

 You can find checklists that I made for myself to execute this study with participants in the study data repository.
-Such notes ensure, that every participant hears all explanations and experience all training and tasks, in the same order and in the same way.
+Such notes ensure, that every participant hears all explanations and experience all trainings and tasks, in the same order and in the same way.

 During the 10 minute task, I make notes of everything interesting the participant might do and say.
 Furthermore, there is automatical logging of:
   * How many coins were collected in which area and round.